Sojo-Studios/using-jazz/README.md

 (Note that the portal will automagically generate this snippet for you when you create your campaign.)

-Once you've done this, you can queue commands for jazz to execute once the library has loaded by calling the following javascript:
+Once you've done this, you can queue commands for jazz to execute once the library has loaded by calling the following JavaScript anywhere you like:

 ```js
 __saq = __saq || function() { (__saq.q = __saq.q || []).push(arguments); };